splim2002/ng7project/README.md

     - refer to images '0010' in tutorials folder

 10.1 Update Header Layout (HTML & CSS) - refer to images '0010-1' in tutorials folder

+11. Add new component "MenuBar" to CoreModule

+    - Command to create "Menubar" component in CoreModule
+      > ng g component core/components/menubar